BigQuery¶

 This assumes you have already authenticated via the gcloud CLI

-Finding your project_id and dataset_id
+Finding your project_id and dataset_id¶

-Log in to the Google Cloud Console to see which project_ids and dataset_ids are available to use.
+to see which project_ids and dataset_ids are available to use.

-BigQuery Authentication
+BigQuery Authentication¶

 The simplest way to authenticate with the BigQuery backend is to use Google's gcloud CLI tool.